oweise/k8s-hello/README.md

 ```

 You find a template of it under "terraform/aws-credentials-template.vars" in this repo.
 Copy it
-over to "terraform/aws-credentials.vars" and fill it with your information.
-The .gitignore file in
-this directory will keep it from getting checked in.
+over to a location OUTSIDE this repository to keep it from being checked in.
+Fill it with your information.

 ### Preparing project tags file

-Also there is a file "project-tags.tfvars" in this directory.
+Also there is a file "project-tags.auto.tfvars" in this directory.
 It contains values that will end up
 as tags of the created AWS resources, so you later will be able to determine the resources that were
 created on behalf of your project.